Real-Skill/javascript-tasks/README.md

 bower install
 ```

-To start the application run
+To run the application:

 ```
 grunt serve
 ```

-To start cucumber tests, run sequentially in separate terminals the application and command
+To run cucumber tests:

 ```
 grunt test
 ```

-To start unit test run
+To run unit tests:

 ```
 grunt karma